cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

         }
     }
 ```
-A sample application for using Spring Framework and SendGrid on Cloud Foundry: https://github.com/scottfrederick/spring-sendgrid
+A sample application for using Spring Framework and SendGrid on Cloud Foundry can be found [here](https://github.com/scottfrederick/spring-sendgrid).

 ### Ruby / Rails ###
 ##### ActionMailer #####